-Don't Doubt Your Horses is a participatory art project that encourages people to make horses.
+Don't Doubt Your Horses is a participatory art project that encourages you to unharness your creative spirit by making horses.

 HOW TO SHARE YOUR HORSE